shiva16/73_notepad/docs/linux/git.md

   - Replace `pick` with `reword` before each commit message you want to change, save and close the commit list file.
   - In each resulting commit file, type the new commit message, save the file, and close it.
-  - Push the amended commits.
+  - Push the amended commits:

     ```shell
     git push --force